-The project is being carried out by Skanska on behalf of Peterborough City Council and will see structural repairs made to the bridge.
+The project is being carried out by Milestone Infrastructure (formerly Skanska) on behalf of Peterborough City Council and will see structural repairs made to the bridge.

 As well as the bridge repairs, signalised pedestrian crossings and ground-level footpath across the roundabout will be installed.
 Upgrades to street lighting and traffic signals at the junction will also be carried out.

 The work is being part funded by the Cambridge and Peterborough Combined Authority who carried out a structural survey on the bridges, which confirmed that they could be maintained.